-Many items in the collections are on permanent display in the Square House Museum.
-The Museum is interpreted as an 18th century inn and tavern.
-It has five period rooms: the front hall, tavern room, the warming kitchen, upstairs hallway and the inn keepers bedroom.
-Each room contains furniture, decorative arts and every day objects that illustrate tavern life during the late 1700’s.
-There is also a tavern bedroom furnished with reproductions of items commonly found in an 18th century tavern bedroom.
-These items can be touched and handled so that 18th century tavern life can be experienced first-hand.
+The Square House has five period rooms: the front hall, tavern room, the warming kitchen, upstairs hallway and the innkeeper’s bedroom.
+Each room contains antique furniture, decorative arts and everyday objects that illustrate tavern life during the late 1700’s.
+There is also a tavern bedroom furnished with reproductions that can be touched and handled so that 18th century tavern life can be experienced first-hand.

 Built in 1667, the Knapp House is the oldest home in Westchester.
 It now houses the archives of the Rye Historical Society and the Village of Rye.
 The Knapp House Archives contain over 25,000 items pertaining to local history, including photographs, maps, census data, books, pamphlets and manuscripts.

 Behind the house, the Kay Donahue Memorial Garden is a historic kitchen and herb garden with authentic plantings maintained by The Little Garden Club of Rye.